github/docs/content/code-security/codeql-cli/using-the-codeql-cli/analyzing-databases-with-the-codeql-cli.md

 suite files automatically, and you don’t have to specify the full path on the command line.
 For more information, see “[Creating {% data variables.product.prodname_codeql %} query suites](/code-security/codeql-cli/using-the-codeql-cli/creating-codeql-query-suites)".

-For information about creating custom query suites, see "[Creating
+For information about creating custom query suites, see "[AUTOTITLE](/code-security/codeql-cli/using-the-codeql-cli/creating-codeql-query-suites)."
-{% data variables.product.prodname_codeql %} query suites](/code-security/codeql-cli/using-the-codeql-cli/creating-codeql-query-suites)."

 #### Diagnostic and summary information